OData/v3ProtocolDocument/OData Atom Format.markdown

 #### 6.1.5 Stream Properties as `atom:link` Elements ####
 An entity may have one or stream properties (for example, a photo property of an employee entity).
 Properties that represent streams have a type of "Edm.Stream".

-OData uses `atom:link` elements to represent named stream properties of an Entity.
+OData uses `atom:link` elements to represent named stream properties of an entity.

 For example, a stream property named "Photo" be represented through an `atom:link` element as a child of the `atom:entry` element as follows: